-The East of England Ambulance Service NHS Trust (EEAST) is partnering with the internationally acclaimed GoodSAM app to respond to life-threatening calls involving cardiac arrest.
+The East of England Ambulance Service NHS Trust (EEAST) has been partnered with the internationally acclaimed GoodSAM app to respond to life-threatening calls involving cardiac arrest since June 2019.

-Appropriately trained off-duty EEAST frontline staff and our community first responders can respond to alerts via the GoodSAM app on their smartphone.
-The sooner effective Cardio Pulmonary Resuscitation (CPR) is started, the better the chances of survival for the patient.
+Appropriately trained off-duty EEAST frontline staff and our community first responders have been responding to alerts via the GoodSAM app on their smart phones.
+The sooner effective cardio pulmonary resuscitation (CPR) is started, the better the chances of survival for the patient.
 If a defibrillator is readily available, patients are six times as likely to survive.

 Gary Morgan, Deputy Director of Service Delivery for EEAST, said “This is excellent news for members of the public.
-Having seen the success of the system in other regions in the UK, we are keen to bring the benefits of GoodSAM to the East of England.
-By connecting a community of appropriately trained and accredited volunteers, our collaboration with GoodSAM has the potential to save lives across the region.
+Having seen the success of the system since June, we are keen to continue bringing the benefits of GoodSAM to the East of England.
+By connecting a community of appropriately trained and accredited volunteers, our collaboration with GoodSAM is clearly saving lives across the region.

 “By providing quality CPR in the first few minutes following cardiac arrest, we are able to give the patient the best chance of survival.
-The partnership will not affect or be a substitute for standard ambulance or CFR ) dispatch.
+The partnership will not affect or be a substitute for standard ambulance or CFR dispatch.
 Those resources will continue to be sent to the scene in the usual way.
 We are excited to expand our pool of volunteers to other Health Care Professionals across the East of England.”

 Meet the inventor